Oignons/HttpServer/README.md

     show_directory : show or not the list of files in the directory (like Options-Indexes in Apache) http404 : path for http 404 error page http403 : path for forbidden page
+    directory_mime_type : mime type for a directory, depends on your computer

 Start the server with : `$ node main.js`